-Infrastructure upgrades to the waste water treatment plant continued to provide great results at Lexmark's campus in Juarez, Mexico.
-The system generated 65,617m3 of water for reuse in other areas, including irrigation, representing 36 percent of total water used at the facility.
+Infrastructure upgrades to the wastewater treatment plant continued to provide great results at Lexmark's campus in Juarez, Mexico.
+The system generated 42,291 m3 of water for reuse in other areas, including irrigation, representing 26 percent of the total water used at the facility.

-Lexmark employees in Cebu, Philippines, continue to make an impact on water usage in their community through the rainwater harvesting system they designed and installed for the Lexmark Gawad Kalinga beneficiaries.
-The water collected during rain events can be used by the locals for watering plants and cleaning.
+Lexmark employees in Cebu, Philippines, continue to make an impact on water usage in their community through the rainwater harvesting systems that they have designed and installed.
+The first system collects water that can be used by Lexmark Gawad Kalinga locals for watering plants and cleaning.
+The second 1,000-liter tank capacity rainwater catchment system supports at least 20 families in Cantipla Barangay, whose water source is a spring located 300 meters away by vehicle.